UnrealVR/2_Light_Painter/README.md

 1. Likely causes of bottlenecks.
 2. Identifying vertex vs pixel bound.
 3. Improving the empty scene frame time.
+4. Forward rendering vs deferred rendering.

 **After watching (learning outcomes)…**

 Diagnose common GPU issues.

+### 8 Reducing DrawCalls With Instancing ###

+**In this video (objectives)…**

+1. Log the number of DrawCalls.
+2. Recapping the Instanced Static Mesh.
+3. Replacing the meshes in the stroke.

+**After watching (learning outcomes)…**

+Replace multiple meshes with an Instanced Static Mesh.